ARDVARC/ARDVARC/README.md

 * `a2b` - denotes the vectors originates at `a` and terminates at `b`
 * `in_frame` - denotes the frame that the vector is expressed in

+Example:

+`vec_uas2rgv1_in_enu` - a vector from the UAS to RGV1 expressed in the ENU reference frame

 #### Rotations
 * `object_a2b`
 * `object` - denotes the type of rotation parameter: